-- a) Properties must be in the same ownership; - A building(s) forming an economic entity must straddle all the contiguous erven as if they were consolidated; - c) All municipal services must be linked to the property reflecting the total municipal valuation of the erven treated as being consolidated; - d) A contiguous property with no economic viability or development potential and which is likely to attract no more than a nominal value, e.g. irregularly shaped or small pieces of land that cannot be optimally developed, small uneconomic land extensions for swimming pools or gardening, lanes, stairs, slivers of land bordering rivers, as well as road reserves may be treated as a hanging property even though the requirements of paragraph (b) are not met; - e) Contiguous pieces of agricultural land which are being farmed as one economic entity will also qualify should the other requirements (excluding b) be met; - f) Parking on a separate erf that is essential for the viability of the economic unit; and - g) Sports fields that may or may not be contiguous to a school but form an essential component of the school may be treated as an economic unit.
+- a) Properties must be in the same ownership; - A building(s) forming an economic entity must straddle all the contiguous erven as if they were consolidated; - c) All municipal services must be linked to the property reflecting the total municipal valuation of the erven treated as if consolidated; - d) A contiguous property with no economic viability or development potential and which is likely to attract no more than a nominal value, e.g. irregularly shaped or small pieces of land that cannot be optimally developed, small uneconomic land extensions for swimming pools or gardening, lanes, stairs, slivers of land bordering rivers, as well as road reserves may be treated as a hanging property even though the requirements of paragraph (b) are not met; - e) Contiguous pieces of agricultural land which are being farmed as one economic entity will also qualify should the other requirements (excluding b) be met; - f) Parking on a separate erf that is essential for the viability of the economic unit; and - g) Sports fields that may or may not be contiguous to a school but form an essential component of the school may be treated as an economic unit. - h) All Public Service Infrastructure property (with exception of Public Service Infrastructure phase out) will be subject to a hanging and holding relationship.

-The Municipal Valuer will, in his/her discretion, decide which properties should be treated as one economic entity in terms the above and whether the properties should be combined as hanging and holding.
+The Municipal Valuer will, in his/her discretion, decide which properties should be treated in terms of the above as hanging and holding.